anthonysharpy/theta-surface/readme.md

 - This data is converted into a simpler internal format.
 Any invalid options are discarded (e.g. options that have already expired).
 - These options are then grouped by expiry.
 Typically, there will be a wide range of options with different strike prices for the same expiry.
 - A smile graph is constructed for each group.
 The smile graph shows how the (implied) volatility of the option changes as the strike price changes, which typically looks like a smile.
 - When using the smile graph, we must determine a single forward price for the underlying (Bitcoin) per smile.
-We do this by taking the put/call pair that has the least uncertain forward-adjusted bid/ask spread and then calculating the forward price from that, using the same forward-price calculation as we use for solving implied volatility.
+Since we already normalised spot prices, they are all the same, so we just pick the first one.
+For consistency, we plug this into the same forward-price formula that we use for solving implied volatility.
 - Creating the smile graph ("fitting") involves using a guessing-based algorithm to find the most accurate curve that fits the data.
 In this case the Levenberg-Marquardt algorithm is used.
-The curve we fit is based on the SVI formula, which is designed to usually produce curves that are valid according to conventional enonomic theory.
-Checks for valid bounds and butterfly arbitrage etc. are also carried out in order to ensure a valid fit.
-In order to arrive at the best-fit, we brute force starting guesses.
+The curve we fit is based on the SVI formula, which is designed to usually produce curves that are valid according to conventional enonomic theory (but not always, so we also manually check for arbitrage).
+- Checks for valid bounds and butterfly arbitrage etc. are carried out during fitting in order to ensure an (economically) mathematically valid fit.
+In order to arrive at the best fit, we brute force starting guesses within reasonable ranges derived from the data.
+We also use a patience-based method, where the algorithm makes faster leaps when it enters areas of no improvement.
 - Under the hood, the use of the SVI formula actually produces a graph showing how total implied variance changes as log moneyness changes.
 This is not actually what we're interested in, but it's required to make the math work.
 We'll convert this back later.
 - The curves for each group are saved to file, as well as some other information about the smile and the options belonging to it that will help us when building the graphs later.